canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/access-remote-desktop/access-remote-desktop.md

 ![screenshot](toolbar.png)

-## That's all!
+## That’s all!
 Duration: 1:00

-### Easy, wasn't it?
+### Easy, wasn’t it?

 Congratulations!
-You have just learned how to use Remmina to connect with VNC server.
-You can remotely access your computer or give someone technical support (if he know how to configure VNC server…).
+You have successfully used Remmina to connect to a VNC server, allowing you to remotely access your machine or potentially provide some technical support to someone sharing theirs.

 If you need more guidance on using VNC client, help is always at hand: